-Merging the classic duck boot design with the more modern, elevated chelsea boot is the handsome looking tanner boot from Vance Co.
+Merging the classic duck boot design with the more modern, elevated chelsea boot is the handsome-looking Chelsea duck boot from Lands’ End.
 Who would have thought these two styles could coexist so perfectly?
 Not us.
-They’re a timeless look make with faux leather, capable to both dress up or dress down no matter the look you’re going for.
+They’re a timeless look make with a fine leather upper, capable to both dress up or dress down no matter the look you’re going for.

 Thinking about sizing up?
 Don’t.
 These boots were made for walking exactly in the size you normally wear.